kadavilrahul/install_wordpress_on_lamp/README.md

 bash transfer_backup_from_old_server.sh
 ```

-Create backups in the form of tar files to /website_backups folder
+To create backups in the form of tar files to /website_backups folder

 The scripts use the following configuration variables: